maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/migrating.md

 </div>

 Historically, DbExtensions has extensively used composite formatting as part of main APIs in types like SqlBuilder, SqlSet, and other methods like Database.Execute. v7 finally makes the switch to string interpolation for better performance and code aesthetics.
-Every method that in v6 accepted a string and an object[] params array, now accepts a type that implements the string interpolation handler pattern (the type will vary depending on the declaring type and/or specific method).
+Every method that in v6 accepted a string and a params array, now accepts a type that implements the string interpolation handler pattern (the type will vary depending on the declaring type and/or specific method).
 An overload that accepts a string is also provided so you are not forced to use an interpolated string if you don't need to.
 For example, in SqlBuilder:

 | v6                       | v7
 | ------------------------ | -----------